ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 ### Hardware and OS

-This version of the guide was prepared and tested on a laptop with Intel Core i7 CPU, running Ubuntu 22.04 (Jammy).
+This variant of the guide was prepared and tested on a laptop with Intel Core i7 CPU, running Ubuntu 22.04 (Jammy).
 It may be compatible with other Linux distributions, but it assumes usage of the following components:
 * `apt` for package management (Ubuntu default repos are assumed)
 * `systemd` for system initialization